 The Buccaneers turned the corner during their time in the Atlantic Sun, as ETSU posted the program’s most wins since 1982 follow its 36 win campaigns in 2011 and 2013.
 During their time in the A-Sun (2006-2014), the Buccaneers ETSU represented itself very well, playing in the conference tournament championship game in the inaugural season.
 This marked the first time in the history of the ETSU that a baseball team had played in a conference tournament championship.
 The Bucs also made it to the A-Sun semifinals in 2009 and 2010, before winning the title in 2013.

-Each year Coach Skole sets two major goals for the Buccaneer baseball program: 1) To develop quality young men who will come through the program and leave prepared to be successful for the remainder of their lives; and 2) To continue to make the ascent to be one of the premier baseball programs in the A-Sun and in the country.
+Each year Coach Skole sets two major goals for the Buccaneer baseball program: 1) To develop quality young men who will come through the program and leave prepared to be successful for the remainder of their lives; and 2) To continue to make the ascent to be one of the premier baseball programs in the Southern Conference and in the country.

 “These two goals represent a great deal of hard work, development and commitment,” says Skole.
 “We understand that baseball will end one day for each of our players, whether they play professionally or not.
 We hope our program is a training ground to build a strong character and help them succeed in ‘life after baseball’.
 Qualities like personal accountability, sacrifice, work ethic, and a commitment to family are some of the things I hope our players gain while at ETSU.
 The second goal is obviously only obtained by producing a championship-caliber team, which encompasses the three major areas of coaching, recruiting and scheduling.